allthingsclowd/vault_kubernetes_integration/ReadMe.md

-# Vault K8S Example Integration
+# HashiCorp Vault integration with Kubernetes

 I used the following [Vagrant file](https://medium.com/@lizrice/kubernetes-in-vagrant-with-kubeadm-21979ded6c63) as a starting point for the kubernetes installation.